rtscowen/rtscowen.github.io/_posts/2024-08-03-k8s-for-DS-part-1.md

 **For this article, we’ve assumed the existence of a k8s cluster already, and that you've followed internal documentation necessary to be able to connect to that cluster.
 If you're not at this point, there are cloud provider specific resources to get you there.
 I'll also write a future post covering cluster admin as part of an upcoming article on bootstrapping barebones MLOps in small teams.
 But for now, that's too much detail for a primer.
 Subscribe to the mailing list if you're interested.**

 All of your interaction with k8s takes place via a command line tool called *kubectl*.
-It’s pronounced ‘cube control’ (no, really, that’s [officially](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.9.md#kubectl) how you say it).
+It’s pronounced ‘cube control’ (that’s [officially](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.9.md#kubectl) how you say it).
 Commands are loosely of the form ‘kubectl *verb* *noun* *identifier*’.
 Components in the cluster listen out for these commands and bring your wishes to life (assuming you have the right permissions: if you hit permission errors, you need to talk to your cluster admins)

 [Install](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) *kubectl* with `brew install kubectl`